007bsd/cka-prep/README.md

 $ kubectl get nodes

-# check the status of the master and worker nodes
+* check the status of the master and worker nodes
 $ kubectl config get-contexts
-# change the context
+* change the context
-$ kubectl config use-context my-cluster-name
+$ kubectl config use-context {my-cluster-name}

 # kubernatis docs and kubernatis blogs are sub domain in the exam
-#### How to create pods
+* How to create pods
 - Imperative
 $ kubectl run pods